datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 such Transfer or attempted Transfer and efforts to enforce the indemnity granted hereby.

-Section 14.4  Effective Date of Assignment  TC "Section 14.4  Effective Date of Assignment" \\f C \\l "2" .
+Section 14.4  Effective Date of Assignment.
 Any valid assignment or other Transfer of a Member's interest in the Company, or part thereof, pursuant to the provisions of Section 14.1 shall be effective as of the close of business on the last day of the calendar month in which the